danabrenn/greenplum-4-3-4-0_no_install/README.md

 Building the Greenplum 4.3.4.0 Environment

-Enter the following commands in a terminal window:
+Execute the following commands in a terminal window:

 1. $ git init
 2. $ git clone https://github.com/danabrenn/greenplum-4-3-4-0_no_install.git